 Whatever you do, don't fly your Art-Tech AT-6 until you've done this!

 I've since enjoyed many flights with my Texan since this little mishap; the copious amounts of epoxy I used to glue the spars and speaker panel back together have worked well so far.

 As previously mentioned, Art-Tech sell a sound unit as an optional extra for the AT-6.
-However, I'm the UK reseller for the MrRCSound unit and Andrew Lawrence, the developer, sent me a unit to evaluate (thanks Andrew!).
+However, at the time, I happened to be the UK reseller for the MrRCSound units and Andrew Lawrence, the developer, had sent me a unit to evaluate (thanks Andrew!).
 The obvious thing was to fit it in my Texan.

 Installation of the unit was quite easy, the speaker naturally went into the hole already cut in the wing for the optional Art-Tech speaker, although a small amount of chopping out was necessary to accommodate the slightly larger speaker case of the MrRCSound unit.

-The sound card fitted very nicely in the pilot's foot well, although his legs had to be chopped at the knees!
+The sound card fitted very nicely in the pilot's footwell, although his legs had to be amputated at the knees!